stylelint-scss/stylelint-scss/README.md

 - [`declaration-nested-properties`](./src/rules/declaration-nested-properties/README.md): Require or disallow properties with `-` in their names to be in a form of a nested group.
 - [`declaration-nested-properties-no-divided-groups`](./src/rules/declaration-nested-properties-no-divided-groups/README.md): Disallow nested properties of the same "namespace" be divided into multiple groups.

+### Dimension

+- [`dimension-no-non-numeric-values`](./src/rules/dimension-no-non-numeric-values/README.md): Disallow non-numeric values when interpolating a value with a unit.

 ### Function